liferay/liferay-docs/develop/new-articles/application-development/02-creating-a-simple-bundle.markdown

 is displayed.
 This demonstrates one advantage afforded by Liferay's module
-framework: it speeds up development since it's much faster to update a bundle running in Liferay's module framework than it is to redeploy a traditional Liferay plugin which must be redeployed to Liferay's application server.
+framework: it speeds up development since it's much faster to update a bundle running in Liferay's module framework than it is to redeploy a traditional Liferay plugin.
+Traditional Liferay plugins must be redeployed as web applications to Liferay's application server.